 In collaborative policy forums, leaders and experts who represent different constituencies and points of view meet to explore solutions to policy issues and further their different interests.
 The participants come to the table with sufficient respect for the legitimacy of one another's needs and concerns to operate by consensus procedure.

-Policy forums are not a substitute for conventional political processes but offer a complementary path.
+Policy forums are not a substitute for conventional political or regulatory processes but offer a complementary path.
 Conventional processes are usually characterized by formality, authority based on position, and vertical downward communication.
 In contrast, policy forums are "organic" structures in which parties deal with each other directly and there is a diversity of viewpoints.
 In such forums, there is joint participation in decision-making and much informal communication.

 Forums give parties an opportunity to find areas of agreement, clarify areas of disagreement, and - if desired - negotiate their differences.
 Forums can cut across the various institutions, professional disciplines, and sectors of society concerned with an issue.
 In the international arena, they also serve to bridge national and cultural boundaries.

 The workshop report in The Power of Convening makes additional points on collaborative policy forums, including objectives, participation, focus, duration, results, follow-up, and evaluation.